EriecTanijaya/werewolf/README.md

-# werewolf
+# City Of Bedburg

-A simple LINE Messenger bot made with NodeJS
+A LINE Messenger bot to play game similiar with Town Of Salem.

 ## Getting Started